Växjö Lakers: History

-The club was founded in 1997, after Växjö HC went bankrupt that year.
-Växjö Lakers originally played in Växjö Ishall as their home arena, but prior to the 2011–12 season they moved to Vida Arena.
+The club was founded on 8 September 1997, after Växjö HC went bankrupt that year. the Växjö Lakers originally played in Växjö Ishall as their home arena, but prior to the 2011–12 season they moved to Vida Arena.
 The construction of the Vida Arena was finished in summer 2011.

 The club began play in the 1997–98 season.
 Starting in Division 4, four divisions below the Elitserien/SHL, Växjö worked its way to HockeyAllsvenskan within 6 years, being promoted 3 times.
 With a perfect record in the 2003 HockeyAllsvenskan Kvalserien, the club qualified for HockeyAllsvenskan.
 Sensationally, during their debut season in HockeyAllsvenskan, the club acquired Shjon Podein, an NHL-merited North American player who played 699 NHL games and won the Stanley Cup with the Colorado Avalanche in 2001.
 The acquirement was described as "årets värvning" (acquirement of the year) by some people.
 During Podein's years in Växjö he became a crowd favorite.
 Prior to the following season, the 2004–05 season, the team also acquired Brad DeFauw, another NHL-merited North American player who played 9 NHL games and 154 AHL games.
 Both Shjon Podein and Brad DeFauw left the team after the 2004–05 season.

 The club would spend 8 seasons in HockeyAllsvenskan and, during that time, reach the Kvalserien qualification for Elitserien three times.
 Växjö did not manage to promote to Elitserien in the 2009 and 2010 respective Kvalserien qualifications, but after winning the 2010–11 HockeyAllsvenskan season for the first time in club history and earning a third consecutive trip to Kvalserien, Växjö secured promotion to the top-tier league Elitserien in the eighth round (of ten) in the 2011 Kvalserien.
 The team finished the 2011 Kvalserien with 26 points, which is a record in the Kvalserien history.

 The team formerly used red, yellow and blue as its colours, both in the team's logo and the team's jerseys.
 On 18 April 2011 it was announced that the club had changed the colours of their jerseys to blue and orange prior to the 2011–12 season.
 At that time it was also announced that the club's logo had been changed to an orange shield containing the name of the club beneath a lion holding a crossbow – an image from the Småland coat of arms.